harshvardhaniimi/personal-website/content/blog/the-question-of-god/2023-02-05-why-religion-doesnt-make-sense/index.Rmd

 There are parallels here.
 If this universe is like a table, there are some assembly instructions about it.
 We discover them through science.
 Experimentation, theorising, observation, and experience are several ways to learn.

 But how do we transmit those learnings?
 Education, communication, culture and media.
 And guess what medium satisfies all four characteristics: stories.

-Memorising algorithms is hard.
-Consider these table assembly instructions that I asked ChatGPT to write:

 Memorising is hard.
 Consider these table assembly instructions that I asked ChatGPT to write: